CHH/jazz/README.md

 generate a bit of HTML and don't want to use a template, for the sake of performance or simplicity.

-At first you need only one tag, you think "Fine I'm using a String.".
-Then you need an attribute, then a second attribute, maybe a third attribute.
+At first you need only one tag, you think "Fine I'm using a String", and then you need one attribute, then a second attribute, maybe a third attribute.
 Then you find yourself in a big mess.

 I've written plenty of those code bits: